 When it comes to the written word, each brand has a certain tone and writing style.
 The goal is to create a cohesive brand voice throughout the various touchpoints with your audience.
 A great example of this is the Wendy’s Twitter account – it’s snarky and sarcastic.
 While the Wendy’s Facebook page isn’t as conversational as their Twitter account, the tone of voice is similar in nature and consistent with their Twitter writing style.

 Need some help?
 Pick up my FREE brand element checklist!
+Grab the FREE checklist here (plus gain access to a whole ‘lotta brand-building freebies in the Resource Library!)

 It’s so easy to think that your logo is the most important part of your brand and get lost in the minute details of perfecting it.
 But, a brand is so much more than a logo and is made up of visual and written elements that, over time, can foster community, build connection, influence thoughts and make people act.